Artin-Mazur-Milne duality for fppf cohomology: Topology on cohomology groups with compact support

-of two profinite groups $A$, $B$ such that the map $\pi$ is open (it is obvious that $ H^2_c(U,N)$ is completely disconnected, and its compactness follows from the fact that $\pi$ is a proper map by \cite{tg}, \S 4, Cor.
-2 to Prop.
-2).
+of two profinite groups $A$, $B$ such that the map $\pi$ is open (the map $i$ is strict by Lemma~\ref{strictprof}, 2.; the group $H^2_c(U,N)$ is completely disconnected by Lemma~\ref{strictprof} 3., and its compactness follows from the fact that $\pi$ is a proper map by \cite{tg}, \S 4, Cor.~2 to Prop.~2).

-This being said, note now that Proposition \ref{prop supp compact}, 4. implies the result when the order of $N$ is prime to $p$ by \cite{MilADT}, Corollary II.3.3 (in this case $H^2_c(U,N)$ is even finite).
+This being said, note now that Proposition \ref{prop supp compact}, 4.~implies the result when the order of $N$ is prime to $p$ by \cite{MilADT}, Corollary II.3.3 (in this case $H^2_c(U,N)$ is even finite).
 One can therefore assume by devissage that the order of $N$ is a power of $p$.
-The generic fiber $N_K$ of $N$ is a finite group scheme over $K$.
+The generic fiber $N_K$ of $N$ is a finite commutative group scheme over $K$.
 By \cite{demgab}, IV, \S 3.5, $N_K$ admits a composition series whose quotients are \'etale (with a dual of height one), local (of height one) with \'etale dual, or $\alpha_p$.
 The schematic closure in $N$ of this composition series provides a composition series defined over $U$.
 Thus, using the same devissage argument as above, one reduces to the case where the generic fiber $N_K$ or its dual $N_K^D$ has height one.

-Proposition B.4 and Corollary B.5 in \cite{MilADT} now imply that there exists a non empty open subset $V \subset U$ such that $N_{\vert V}$ extends to a finite flat group scheme $\widetilde{N}$ over the proper $k$-curve $X$.
+Proposition III.B.4 and Corollary III.B.5 in \cite{MilADT} now imply that there exists a non empty open subset $V \subset U$ such that $N_{\vert V}$ extends to a finite flat commutative group scheme $\widetilde{N}$ over the proper $k$-curve $X$.

-Then Proposition \ref{prop supp compact}, 3. gives an exact sequence
+Then Proposition \ref{prop supp compact}, 3.~gives an exact sequence

 and since we are in the function field case with $X$ proper over $k$, we have $H^i_c(X, \widetilde{N})=H^i(X,\widetilde{N})$ for every positive integer $i$.